MicrosoftDocs/MIMDocs/MIMDocs/working-with-mfaserver-for-mim.md

 ---

-title: Use Azure MFA Server to activate PAM or SSPR Scenarios | Microsoft Docs
+title: Use Azure AD Multi-Factor Authentication Server to activate PAM or SSPR Scenarios | Microsoft Docs
-description: Set up Azure MFA Server as a second layer of security when your users activate roles in Privileged Access Management and Self Service Password Reset.
+description: Set up Azure AD Multi-Factor Authentication Server as a second layer of security when your users activate roles in Privileged Access Management and Self Service Password Reset.
 keywords:
 author: billmath
 ms.author: billmath